1939 Alabama Crimson Tide football team: Kentucky

 As Alabama entered their contest against Kentucky, they gained one position the rankings to No. 19 and the Wildcats entered the rankings at No. 15 in the weekly AP Poll.
 In the game, the Crimson Tide battled the Wildcats to a 7–7 tie in the first game played at Legion Field of the season.
 After a scoreless first, Holt Rast blocked a Kentucky punt that was recovered by Alabama at the Wildcats' two-yard line.
 Two plays later, Paul Spencer scored on a short run and Bud Waites converted the extra point to give the Crimson Tide a 7–0 lead.
 Still down by a touchdown at the end of the third, Kentucky tied the game in the fourth on a short Noah Mullins run and Jim Hardin extra point.
-The tie brought Alabama's all-time record against Kentucky 17–1–1.